Simple Baked Venison Roast

 1 10.5 oz can beef stock

 1 teaspoon yellow mustard

 4oz cream cheese at room temp

-Melt 2 tablespoons butter in pan over medium heat.
+Melt 2 tablespoons butter in a pan over medium heat.
 Add diced onion and garlic, maybe a pinch of salt if you like.
-Cook until translucent then put on plate with cooked venison.
+Cook until translucent then put on a plate with cooked venison.